ndumi410/alx-pre-course/README.md

 # alx-pre_course
-I am now a ALX student,this is my first repository as a full-stack engineer
+I'm now a ALX student,this is my first repository as a full-stack engineer